Overview of Ticks

 In the Ixodidae, the male dorsal surface is covered by a scutum.
 The scutum of the ixodid female, nymph, and larva covers only the anterior half of the dorsal surface.
 The ixodid capitulum arises from the anterior end of the body in each developmental stage.

-The world's argasid tick fauna comprises 185 species in four genera, namely Argas, Carios, Ornithodoros, and Otobius in the family Argasidae.
+The world’s argasid tick fauna comprises 185 species in four genera, namely Argas, Carios, Ornithodoros, and Otobius, in the family Argasidae.
 The Argasidae are highly specialized for sheltering in protected niches or crevices in wood or rocks, or in host nests or roosts in burrows and caves.
 Some argasid species are known to survive for several years between feedings.
 Most of these leathery parasites inhabit tropical or warm, temperate environments with long dry seasons.
 Hosts are those that either rest in large numbers near the argasid microhabitat or return from time to time to rest or breed there.
 Soft ticks can be a serious pest in poultry and pig operations in tropical and subtropical countries.
 Blood loss and subsequent anemia can be significant and substantially affect weight gains and egg-laying performance.
 Massive infestations can cause numerous fatalities.

 An argasid population typically parasitizes only a single kind of vertebrate and inhabits its shelter area.
 Argasids use multiple hosts, ie, the larvae feed on one host and drop to the substrate to molt; the several nymphal instars each feed separately, drop, and molt; adults feed several times (but do not molt).
 Argasid nymphs and adults feed rapidly (usually 30–60 min).
 Larvae of some argasids also feed rapidly; others require several days to engorge fully.
 Adult argasids mate off the host several times; afterward, females deposit a few hundred eggs in several batches and feed between ovipositions.

-Most of the 57 described Argas spp parasitize birds that breed in colonies in trees or against rock ledges; other parasitize cave-dwelling bats.
-Few feed on reptiles or wild mammals and none on livestock.
+Most of the 57 described Argas spp parasitize birds that breed in colonies in trees or against rock ledges; others parasitize cave-dwelling bats.
+Few feed on reptiles or wild mammals, and none on livestock.
 Several species have become important pests of domestic fowl and pigeons; among these are the vectors of Borrelia anserina (avian spirochetosis) and the rickettsia Anaplasma (Aegyptianella) pullorum (aegyptianellosis).
 Argas spp also cause tick paralysis and transmit Pasteurella multocida (agent of fowl cholera), and many are vectors of a variety of arboviruses, some of which infect people.

 Genus Carios includes 88 species, most of which are parasites of mammals, especially bats and rodents.
 Depending on the species, they inhabit dens or roosts of bats located in caves or tree holes or rodent burrows.
 Several species parasitize colonial nesting birds and dwell in the substrate or under stones and debris in ground-level bird colonies.
 Many of these ticks parasitize only a single host species or a group of closely related hosts.
 However, some Carios ticks will feed on people and domestic animals if the primary host is not available.
 C kelleyi, a tick associated with bats and bat habitats, has been reported to carry a novel spotted fever group Rickettsia and a relapsing fever spirochete closely related to Borrelia turicatae.
 The seabird tick C capensis has been shown to transmit West Nile virus to ducklings.
 The American C puertoricensis and C talaje are potential vectors of African swine fever virus.